Form W-4 Information for Employers

 The New Tax Reform Law (2017) and Its Effect on W-4 Forms

 The 2017 tax reform law has made major changes that will affect employee withholding.
 Many of your employees may want to change their W-4 form to avoid paying too much withholding.
-The IRS has issued a new 2018 W-4 form, which is currently in proposed status and it shouldn't be used until it is finalized.
+The IRS has issued what is (we hope) a final draft of the 2020 version, which is currently in proposed status and it shouldn't be used until it is finalized.

 How the New W-4 Form Has Changed

-Some changes noted on the new 2018 W-4 Form are:
+Some changes noted on the new 2020 W-4 form include:

 Your state may have changed its version of the W-4 form.
 Check with your state's taxing authority to see if they allow you to use the federal W-4 form.